All Episodes

 This is about moderates and liberals attempting to take it back.

-Uh and and that's what that's what drives some of us so nuts here because there seem to be so many people tone deaf in the Republican Party, because if this thing manifests itself uh as it if it doesn't change in the House conference, and that, you know, the Harry Reid clip that we have and that we played,
+Because if this thing manifests itself as it, if it doesn't change in the House conference, and that, you know, the Harry Reid clip that we have and that we played, he says there are dark clouds forming on the horizon, the beautiful Senate amnesty horizon.

-he says there are dark clouds forming on the horizon, the uh the beautiful Senate amnesty horizon, and he took direct aim at the House conservatives, and they're gonna get blamed if this thing doesn't come out of uh conference pretty much looking like the Senate bill.
+And they're going to get blamed if this thing doesn't come out of conference pretty much looking like the Senate bill.

-They're gonna get blamed.
+They're going to get blamed.

 You are the ones that are being targeted.

-All of conservatism in the Republican Party is being the blue blood country club moderates in the Republican Party want the party back.
+All of conservatism in the Republican Party is being.

-They're sick and tired of being run by the Christian right, they're sick and tired of being run by evangelicals and the Jerry Falwells and the James Dobsons, I guarantee you.
+They're sick and tired of it being run by evangelicals and the Jerry Falwells and the James Dobsons, I guarantee you.

-Uh and and plus the liberals, you know, would be content for the Republican Party to be destroyed.
+And plus, the liberals, you know, would be content for the Republican Party to be destroyed.

-Moderate Republicans have no concept that the party is being targeted, because they're too caught up in their superiority over everybody because they're moderates.
+Moderate Republicans have no concept that the party is being targeted because they're too caught up in their superiority over everybody because they're moderates.

-Uh that means that taxes are going to have to go up, wealth transfers are going to have to be made.
+That means that taxes are going to have to go up.

 You just assume the opposite.